dneimke/simple-coding/docs/timeline-view-guide.md

 ### Accessing the Timeline View

-The Timeline View can be accessed from the main tracker by clicking on the "Timeline & Video View" link or by navigating directly to the timeline-video.html page.
+The Timeline View can be accessed from the main Event Capture screen by clicking on the "Match Review" link or by navigating directly to the timeline-video.html page.

 ### Loading Game Data